DanfordGidraph/react-native-zopimchat-zendesk/README.md

 #### iOS
 1. `npm install react-native-zendesk-zopim-chat --save`
-2. In Xcode, drag and drop `node_modules/react-native-zendesk-zopim-chat/RNZendeskChat.m` and `node_modules/react-native-zendesk-zopim-chat/RNZendeskChat.h` into your project.
+2. In Xcode, drag and drop `node_modules/react-native-zendesk-zopim-chat/RNZopimChatModule.m` and `node_modules/react-native-zendesk-zopim-chat/RNZopimChatModule.h` into your project.
-3. Configure `ZDCChat` in `AppDelegate.m`:
+3. Configure `ZDCChat` in your `AppDelegate.m`:

 ```
 #import <ZDCChat/ZDCChat.h>